clarklindev/threejourney/README.md

 ### pointlight
 - reduce brightness in scene by changing ambient, directional and spotlight intensity.
-- point light uses perspective camera helper and it takes 6 images (top, right, bottom, left) from the point light position
+- Threejs - point light uses perspective camera helper and it takes 6 images (top, right, bottom, left, back, and front) from the point light position (ie. 6x renders for each light)
 - the pointLight Helper in scene is looking down because down is probably the last render that threeJS does

 ```js